awsdocs/aws-amplify-console-user-guide/doc_source/access-logs.md

 ## Access logs<a name="using-access-logs"></a>

 Amplify stores access logs for all of the apps you host in Amplify\.
-Access logs contain information about all requests that are made to your hosted apps\.
+Access logs contain information about requests that are made to your hosted apps\.
 You can retrieve these access logs for any two week window that you specify\.

+**Important**
+We recommend that you use the logs to understand the nature of the requests for your content, not as a complete accounting of all requests\.
+Amplify delivers access logs on a best\-effort basis\.
+The log entry for a particular request might be delivered long after the request was actually processed and, in rare cases, a log entry might not be delivered at all\.
+When a log entry is omitted from access logs, the number of entries in the access logs won't match the usage that appears in the AWS billing and usage reports\.

 Use the following procedure to retrieve access logs\.